Art & AI

 In view of the rapid development of AI technologies, the programme relies on the projects to communicate and network with one another in close exchange.
 Public events will allow them to continually share their knowledge with other interested parties.
 At a concluding festival, the projects will present their artistic works in the form of showcases, lecture performances etc. A key objective of the festival is to introduce the topics, questions, experiences and project findings into the current public discussion on AI.
 The experiences and developed code will be documented for the benefit of the professional community.

 The Executive Board of the German Federal Cultural Foundation is responsible for selecting projects based on the recommendations of an independent expert jury.
-The funding guidelines and application requirements will be published on this page by the end of 2024.
-We will also inform you about all the important dates, such as the submission deadline, in our newsletter (external link, opens in a new window) and via social media (external link, opens in a new window)
+The jury session took place at the end of June 2025.
+The funding guidelines and application requirements have been published on this page in December 2024.
+We will also inform you about all the important dates in our newsletter (external link, opens in a new window) and via social media (external link, opens in a new window)

 Contact